cfw-guide/dsi.cfw.guide/docs/es_ES/sd-card-setup.md

----
-title: Preparación de la tarjeta SD
+# Preparación de la tarjeta SD
----

 This page is for preparing your SD card for your device.
 In the process, we'll format the SD card and check the card for errors.